All Blogs

 Table of Contents

-2. The Rising Size of the Cybersecurity Services Market
+- The Rising Size of the Cybersecurity Market

-3. A Glimpse of Trends and Stats in Cybersecurity
+- A Glimpse of Trends and Stats in Cybersecurity by Industry

 Cybersecurity Quick Facts and Figures

-Cybercrime is a growing concern for the world, and it’s going to be worse in the upcoming years with the advent of AI.
+Cybercrime is a growing concern for the world, and it's going to be worse in the upcoming years with the advent of AI.
 The AI will enable attackers to launch more sophisticated attacks.
-To quote some data, the average cost of data breaches is consistently shooting up year on year, which currently stands at $4.90 million with a 10% increase, as per IBM’s DBIR.
+To quote some data, the average cost of a data breach now stands at $4.44 million globally, a 9% drop from $4.88 million the year before and the first decline in five years, driven by faster, AI-assisted detection, according to IBM's Cost of a Data Breach Report 2025.
+The U.S. moved the other way, hitting an all-time high of $10.22 million.

 With hackers attacking every 39 seconds on average, there is an urgent need to upgrade your defense mechanisms to mitigate security risks for web apps and other digital assets.
 Indeed, it’s high time you ramped up your security practices, as on average, 2200 cyberattacks occur in a day.